20lives/dmote/doc/options-main.md

 The positions of threaded fasteners used to attach the bottom plate to its wrist rest.
 The syntax of this parameter is precisely the same as for the case’s bottom-plate fasteners.
 Corners are ignored and the starting position is inset from the perimeter of the wrist rest by the `inset` parameter above, before any offset stated here is applied.

-Other properties of these fasteners are determined by settings for the case, though no positive housings will be created because the plinth itself is solid.
+Other properties of these fasteners are determined by settings for the case.

 ### Parameter `mould-thickness`